10 Effective Ways to Reduce Bounce Rates in Google Analytics

 What Is Bounce Rate?

-Bounce rate refers to the percentage of visitors to your website that leave before viewing a second page.
+Bounce rate refers to the percentage of visitors to your website that leaves before viewing a second page.
 A high bounce rate can be indicative of many things.
 Maybe your site didn’t have a persuasive call to action.
 Perhaps users were unable to find what they needed in a timely and efficient manner.

 You can find your bounce rate using Google Analytics.
 Content that is “good” or “bad” depends on your type of site and your company goals.
 For instance, a search engine, like Google or Bing, typically has a bounce rate under 30 percent, which is considered excellent.